vantage-sh/terraform-aws-vantage-integration/README.md

 The below examples assumes you'll use the [assume_role](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#assuming-an-iam-role) feature of the AWS provider to access the desired AWS account.

 ### Management AWS Account with Cost and Usage Reports (CUR) Integration
 This is an example for creating a management (root) AWS account integration where CUR and an S3 bucket are provisioned in addition to the cross account IAM role.
+Creating the CUR bucket in your root account is _highly recommended_.

 ```hcl
 provider "aws" {